-Phil Ebert began Ebert Honey in 1980 with only about ten colonies in the backyard of his Fairfield, Iowa home.
+Phil Ebert began Ebert Honey in 1980 with less than ten colonies in the backyard of his home near Fairfield, Iowa.
 At the time, one five-gallon bucket of honey seemed like a large amount.
 Once the honey was bottled, it was mainly sold from the house.
 What started out as a hobby later grew into a family business.
-Over the years, all four of Phil’s sons have worked in the honey business.
+Over the years, all four of Phil’s sons worked in the honey business as they grew up.
 Currently Phil and two sons, Adam and Alex, continue to build the business.

 Today, Ebert Honey is centered around locations in Lynnville and Mount Vernon, Iowa.
 We produce around 100,000 pounds of honey per year, and the beehives no longer fit in the backyard.
 Our original steel building went up in 1996 to allow us to process, bottle, and store the honey.
 We gradually increased the number of hives as we increased honey production and sales.
 The five-gallon bucket increased to tens of thousands of pounds of honey sold annually.
-Most of the honey is sold to grocery stores, bakeries, breweries, and restaurants throughout central and eastern Iowa.
+Most of the honey is sold directly to grocery stores, bakeries, breweries, and restaurants throughout central and eastern Iowa.
 Online and phone orders, including bucket and barrel quantities, can be shipped nationally.

 Honey production is at the heart of the business.
 Our hives are distributed in apiaries across the Iowa countryside.
-Most of them are only 35-40 miles away from our main locations.
+Most of them are within 35-40 miles of our main locations.
 In Iowa the main floral sources are especially clovers, though there are many other floral sources that contribute to the crop.
 Clover honey has a light color and a pleasant sweet taste.
 There are three main varieties of clover that the bees gather their nectar from during the honey season.
 There is Dutch clover, yellow sweet clover, and white sweet clover.
 Clover flowers make a great tasting honey.